infinum/eightshift-docs/README.md

 [Eightshift](https://eightshift.com) and [Infinum](https://infinum.com).

 ## License
-Eightshift Docs is Copyright &copy;2021 Infinum & Eightshift.
+Eightshift Docs &copy;2021 [Eightshift](https://eightshift.com) and [Infinum](https://infinum.com).
 It is free software, and may be redistributed under the terms specified in the LICENSE file.